-n the initial Community Engagement effort (see below), Larimer County acted as a primary facilitator for the Recovery Collaborative, used a triple bottom line approach to developing recovery plans and strategies.
-This is evident in our plan with equity being one of the primary principals of our efforts, and we highlight equity as an opportunity to improve.
+In the initial Community Engagement effort (see below), Larimer County acted as a primary facilitator for the Recovery Collaborative.
+This group used a triple bottom line approach to developing recovery plans and strategies.
+As a result the County's plan prioritized equity as one of the primary principals of our efforts.
 Additionally, to ensure that equity efforts were community-led, the Larimer Recovery Collaborative stood up the Community Support and Equity Advisory Board, which is made up of members of the community and community-rooted organizations that represent marginalized communities that provide consistent feedback to the recovery process from an equity perspective.

-The County has also established a permanent Equity, Diversity and Inclusion advisory board as an off shoot of this group's work.
+The County also established a permanent Equity, Diversity and Inclusion advisory board as an off shoot of this group's work.
 This group helps to develop community engagement strategies that ensure marginalized voices are elevated in providing feedback to long-term recovery efforts.
 Since that initial effort, the County focused its Community Engagement efforts on determining the priorities of hard-to-reach and traditionally underserved communities through a variety of methods, including community connectors and multi-lingual surveys.